SoftwareAG/c8y-docs/content/reference/notifications-bundle/overview.md

 If a consumer's token is not shared, the consumer is an *exclusive* consumer.
 Only one consumer client can connect using an exclusive token.
 An attempt to connect further consumers with the same exclusive token results in an error.
-An exclusive consumer receives a copy of all notifications from subscription topic its token is for.
+An exclusive consumer receives a copy of all notifications from the subscription topic its token is for.

 If a consumer's token is shared, the consumer is a *shared consumer*.
 Additional consumer clients can connect using the same token.
 If only one shared consumer is connected, it receives a copy of all notifications from the subscription topic.